-Edit the cutting edge length
+Edit the cutting edge length 6.4.4

-For information on editing the cutting edge length, update the A and B values in the Cutting Edge Length screen, accessed via the Edit button on the Blade Manager screen.
+For information on editing the cutting edge length, see Updating the Cutting Edge Length.

 If you are using 1 Point vertical guidance with Overcut Protection on and the cutting edge cuts into the design surface, move the blade so the vertical guidance point is farther away from sharp grade changes.